Oil and Gas Removal with Electro Water Separation

 Electro-flotation creates a high-density concentration of micron size bubbles which lift the coagulated particles to the surface for separation.
 The result is a better-pretreated water, to enable high-quality downstream processes that would not have been possible with conventional pretreatment.

 In addition, the EWS technology platform offers a third, synergistic function of electro-oxidation, which is effective in removing bacteria, and certain ions that are capable of being precipitated from solution.
-The electro-oxidation stage has shown value when used as a stand-alone equipment for treating produced water.
+The electro-oxidation stage has shown value when used as a stand-alone equipment for water and wastewater treatment.

 Now available, the electro-oxidation stage can be used singularly to effectively treat produced water for bacteria and hydrogen sulfide (H2S), without requiring chemicals.
 The process is also very energy efficient.